 [HISTORY: Adopted by the Board of Commissioners of the Township of Butler 11-21-1994 by Ord.
 No. 738.
 Amendments noted where applicable.]

-The Board of Commissioners shall appoint a Township Manager for a period of time which may be extended, renewed or modified and shall fix his compensation annually by adoption of the Township Budget Ordinance.
-The Manager shall be appointed solely on the basis of his executive and administrative qualifications.
+The Board of Commissioners shall appoint a Township Manager for a period of time which may be extended, renewed or modified and shall fix his or her compensation annually by adoption of the Township Budget Ordinance.
+The Manager shall be appointed solely on the basis of his or her executive and administrative qualifications.
 The Offices of Township Manager and Township Secretary may be held by the same person.
-The Board of Commissioners may appoint an Assistant Township Manager.
+Within 12 months of appointment, the Township Manager must reside within the boundaries of Butler Township.

 The Township Manger shall be the Chief Administrative Officer of the Township.
 He shall be responsible to the Board of Commissioners for the administration of all Township affairs.
 He shall have the following powers and duties: